 But our General Charley, dug down deep and won place money by a head in a tremendous display of equine courage.
-Video left is of the big race.

 This was Charley's 4th race for us this summer after we claimed him on June 1st.
-He had 2 wins and 2 seconds for us - in this most succesful summer for us at Red Rabbit Racing.
+He had 2 wins and 2 seconds for us - in this most successful summer for us at Red Rabbit Racing.

 Now that Arlington has closed for the season, we are shipping the General down to Keeneland's fall meeting and hopefully get a race down there in late October.